murilobauerc/certificates/README.md

-# Certificates and courses during my career as software engineer:
+## Certificates and courses that I've been working with during my career as software engineer: